HayaHalimeh/LLMs-For-Next-Item-Recommendation/README.md

 The `metrics` file includes the logic for the evaluation

-The `compute_avg_metrics` file includes a simple logic to aggregate results of different independent runs
+The `compute_avg_metrics` file includes a simple function to aggregate results of different independent runs